 - Meals: To regulate your bowels, eat small meals throughout the day at first.
 Then, reduce your number of meals to 3 a day.
-Do not skip a meal because that may cause more gas.
-Eat your last meal of the day at least 2 hours before bedtime (4 hours is better at first).
-Urgency usually occurs 30 minutes to 2 hours after a meal. - To prevent a bowel obstruction: Reduce the fiber in your diet, and slowly increase it as you can handle it.
+Do not skip a meal because that may cause more gas. - Eat your last meal of the day at least 2 hours before you go to bed (4 hours is better at first).
+Urgency usually occurs about 30 minutes to 2 hours after a meal. - To prevent a bowel obstruction: Reduce the fiber in your diet, and slowly increase it as you can handle it.
 Drink plenty of fluids and be sure to chew well.
 If you are having too much gas, lower the fiber content in your diet.
 Psyllium mucilage (Metamucil) thickens stool.
-Oatmeal, pectin, and barley may also thicken stool. - Adding new foods: Add only 1 new food at a time.
-If you do not handle it well, wait a while before you try it again. - Foods to limit: These foods may increase your reservoir output (the amount of waste that collects in your pouch): - Alcohol, beans, corn, oranges, leafy greens, nuts, tomatoes, and spicy foods. - Foods that contain caffeine, like chocolate and coffee.
-These stimulate the bowel. - Very sweet foods and drinks.
-These increase how much fluid is drawn into your bowel, and this causes diarrhea. - Foods that contain lactose, such as milk and other dairy products.
-Avoid these if you are lactose intolerant.
+Oatmeal, pectin, and barley may also thicken stool. - Slowly add new foods: Add only 1 new food at a time.
+See how your body reacts to it before trying another one.
+If you do not handle it well, wait a while before you try it again. - Foods to limit: Limit these foods.
+They may increase your reservoir output (the amount of waste that collects in your pouch): - Alcohol, beans, corn, oranges, leafy greens, nuts, tomatoes, and spicy foods.